legendcodermartino1245/ldac-optimization-guide/README.md

 When you complete a full LDAC session, the following is saved:

 - 📱 In **Samsung’s Bluetooth stack**:
   - Sample rate
   - Bit-depth
-  - Bitrate mode (Fixed/Adaptive)
+  - Bitrate mode (Fixed or Adaptive)
 - 🎧 In **Sony’s headset session memory** *(if powered off during LDAC)*
-  Helps retain a clean A2DP fingerprint — ensures smoother reconnects but does **not** store codec settings explicitly
+  🧠 This helps retain a clean A2DP fingerprint but **does not store explicit codec settings** — it reinforces clean reconnect behavior.

-This becomes the "last known LDAC profile," and will be injected automatically on future reconnects.

 ---

 ### 🔐 How to Train Samsung to Use *Your* LDAC Profile

-Once you’ve completed a full override memory reset, do the following:
+Once you’ve completed a full override memory reset:

-1. **Immediately after pairing**, begin playback with a clean LDAC handshake:
+1. **Immediately after pairing**, begin playback with a clean LDAC handshake
-   - Use UAPP, Neutron, or Bluetooth Codec Changer
+   *(Using UAPP, Neutron, or Bluetooth Codec Changer)*

-   - Force your ideal LDAC profile (e.g. `44.1 kHz / 16-bit / 990 kbps (Fixed)`)
+2. **Force your target LDAC profile** (e.g. `44.1 kHz / 16-bit / 990 kbps (Fixed)`)

-2. **Let playback run for 10–15 seconds** (don’t change codec settings during this time)
+3. **Let playback continue for 10–15 seconds**
+   *(Do not change codecs or app settings during this window)*

-3. **Power off the headphones while LDAC is still active**
+4. **Power off the headphones while LDAC is still active**

-> 🎯 This stores your profile in **Samsung’s override memory**,
+> 🎯 This saves your LDAC profile to:
-> and leaves a clean session footprint in the headset for reliable reconnects.
+> - 📱 Samsung’s override memory
+> - 🎧 Sony’s firmware session memory

 ---

 ### 🛠 Need to Train It Again?

 Just repeat the [🧼 Clean Reset + Override Hijack Strategy](#-clean-reset--override-hijack-strategy).
-Samsung will forget the old profile and remember the new one after your next LDAC session.
+Samsung will forget the old profile and memorize the next LDAC session you provide.

 ---

 ### 🧪 Pro Tips for Maximum Persistence

 - Use **Intermediate LDAC 16-bit** or **SBC handshake** if BCC profiles aren’t sticking
-- Avoid Quick Settings or NFC pairing — they inject Samsung’s override instantly
+- Avoid **Quick Settings**, **Fast Pair notification**, and **NFC tap** — they instantly trigger Samsung’s default override
-- Always **disconnect cleanly** (power off headphones) while LDAC is active to retain session fingerprint
+- Always **disconnect cleanly** (power off headphones during playback) to lock in session memory

 ---

 ### 🧠 Why This Is the Final Form

-You’re no longer *overriding* Samsung — you’re using its own override **against itself**.
+You’re no longer *overriding* Samsung — you’re **commanding** it.

-- No need to reapply codec settings on every connect
-- No BCC delay tuning
+- No more reapplying LDAC manually
-- No Developer Option hacks
+- No reliance on Developer Options or unstable GUIs
-- No UI lies
+- No desync between what's displayed and what's actually used

-✅ One time setup
+✅ One-time setup
-✅ Lifetime persistence
+✅ Persistent profile memory
-✅ Bit-perfect playback on every reconnect
+✅ Bit-perfect playback every time

 > You didn’t just beat the override.
-> You *taught it to serve you.*
+> You *rewired it to obey you.*